Abel Gance: Reputation

 Gance wanted himself to be seen as "the Victor Hugo of the screen", and many assessments have recognised the ambition, the ingenuity and the sweeping romanticism of his films.
 Some, such as Léon Moussinac in the 1920s, have pointed to the contradictions in his work between creativity and cliché, the "abundance of original treasures and of banal mediocrity and of poor taste".

 One thing that has always been acknowledged is Gance's innovations in the techniques of the cinema.
 As well as his multiscreen ventures with Polyvision, he explored the use of superimposition of images, extreme close-ups, and fast rhythmic editing, and he made the camera mobile in unorthodox ways – hand-held, mounted on wires or a pendulum, or even strapped to a horse.
 He also made early experiments with the addition of sound to film, and with filming in colour and in 3-D. There were few aspects of film technique that he did not seek to incorporate in his work, and his influence was acknowledged by contemporaries such as Jean Epstein and later by the French New Wave film-makers.
 In the assessment of Kevin Brownlow, "...with his silent productions, J'accuse, La Roue, and Napoléon, [Abel Gance] made a fuller use of the medium than anyone before or since".

 Another aspect of Gance's work which has drawn comment from critics is the political stance and implication of his life and films, particularly his identification with strong military leaders.
 Whereas J'accuse in 1919 suggested Gance's pacifist and anti-establishment attitude, the reactions to Napoléon in 1927 saw greater ambivalence, and some commentators even judged it to be an apologia for dictatorship.
 This strand of criticism of Gance's reactionary politics has continued through later assessments of him; it has also noted his ardent support for Pétain in the early years of World War II, and subsequently for Charles de Gaulle in the 1960s.
 Others have regarded these political interpretations as secondary to Gance's mastery of exuberant spectacle, which frequently had a nationalistic focus.
 As one obituary concluded, "Abel Gance was perhaps the greatest Romantic of the screen".

+Gance's perspective on the motion picture medium was quoted in cultural critic Walter Benjamin's The Work of Art in the Age of Mechanical Reproduction: "In 1927, Abel Gance exclaimed enthusiastically, 'Shakespeare, Rembrandt, and Beethoven will all make films...All legends, all mythologies, and all myths, all founders of religion, and the very religions... await their exposed resurrection.'"
+Benjamin considered this perspective naive: "Perhaps without intending it, [Gance] offered an invitation to far-reaching liquidation."